GavinLowry/sdgens/README.md

 - character: ai prompt and display image like npcs
 - character: disable save button when not changed
 - character: when you change class, erase rolled talents
+- character: have character and npc share core code

 - flag "orphan" items whose project has been removed
 - support change item project